 The Tavistock Trust for Aphasia’s Aphasia Software Finder can help people with aphasia find apps and software that may be useful to them.

 Celebrities including Romesh Ranganathan, Meera Syal, Konnie Huq and Moeen Ali have come together in a video urging people to get the COVID-19 vaccine.

 The video was co-ordinated by Adil Ray, creator of BBC1’s Citizen Khan, who has said he wanted to dispel vaccination myths for those from British Asian, Black and minority ethnic communities.

 The speech, voice and swallowing team at Wythenshawe Hospital, Manchester University NHS Foundation Trust has produced two videos to support patients with swallowing and voice problems following COVID-19.
 They highlight problems to look out for after COVID-19 and methods of self-help.
 The videos also highlight the important role SLTs have in the rehabilitation of patients.

-Videos were created in consultation with experts from the RCSLT, the British Voice Association and the British Laryngological Association, and were kindly filmed and edited by John Nicolson of the BBC and his team.
+The videos were created in July 2021, in consultation with experts from the RCSLT, the British Voice Association and the British Laryngological Association.
+They were kindly filmed and edited by John Nicolson, of the BBC, and his team.

 Swallowing problems after COVID-19

 Problems with eating, drinking and swallowing, known as dysphagia, can happen to people recovering from COVID-19.
 This video shows how to spot signs of dysphagia and what to do, including practising good mouth care and exercises to improve lip and tongue strength.

 We are finding that some people recovering from COVID-19 are experiencing problems with voice.
 This video gives some simple and practical advice about how to look after your voice and reduce irritation following COVID-19.

 Celebrities from ethnic minority backgrounds dispel COVID-19 vaccine myths